Doctor of Musical Arts (DMA) Degree in the field of Piano Performance

 Grading Policy

-A minimum grade of B- (2.67 grade points) is expected of all music students in their major applied area.
-A grade of C+ (2.33 grade points) or lower is considered unsatisfactory and will be evaluated in the following manner:
+For DMA students, a grade of C+ (2.33 grade points) or lower in any course is unsatisfactory and will not fulfill degree program requirements.
+A minimum grade of B- (2.67 grade points) per course is expected of all music students in their major applied area.
+A grade of C+ (2.33 grade points) or lower in a course in the student's major applied area is considered unsatisfactory and will be evaluated in the following manner:

-If a student receives a second semester of C+ (2.33 grade points) or lower in their major applied area, whether for consecutive semesters or not, the student will be discontinued as a music performance major and merit scholarship from the Shepherd School will be discontinued.
+- If a student receives a second semester of C+ (2.33 grade points) or lower in a course in their major applied area, whether for consecutive semesters or not, the student will be discontinued as a music performance major and merit scholarship from the Shepherd School will be discontinued.

-Graduate degree requirement: a minimum grade point average of 2.67 is necessary for graduation.
+Graduate degree requirement: a minimum overall grade point average of 2.67 is necessary for graduation.

 Leaves of Absence and Voluntary Withdrawal